dolbeysystems/nova-alert-lua-lib/README.md

 When cloning site-specific repositories, make sure to `git clone --recursive`.

 To update submodules, run `git pull --recurse-submodules`.
-You can set this as the default with `git config set submodule.recurse true`.
+You can set this as the default with `git config submodule.recurse true`.

 ## Conversion Notes